Tufting Tips

 1.1.
 The Golden Rule of Tufting

-The successful creation of any rug depends entirely on maintaining absolute tension.
-If your fabric is loose, or if the frame bends, your tufting gun will create uneven loops and your final rug will look wobbly and inconsistent.
+Success depends entirely on maintaining absolute tension.
+If your fabric is loose, or if the frame bends, your tufting gun will create uneven loops and your final rug will look wobbly.

 The two non-negotiable requirements for a great frame are:

-1. Frame Strength: It must never flex or bend under the extreme tension of the stretched cloth.
+1. Frame Strength: It must never flex under the extreme tension of the stretched cloth.

-1. Gripping Power: The mechanism securing the fabric must pull the cloth outward consistently, resisting the force of the stretch.
+1. Gripping Power: The mechanism must pull the cloth outward consistently.

 Strategic Execution: Building Your DIY Frame